santhoshsachindran/MovieFlick/README.md

 * [x] List anything else that you can get done to improve the app functionality!
   * [x] If the user does not have youtube installed or api key not defined, then launch trailer using browser.
   * [x] If user has Youtube app, then we will either use youtube app or the youtube view player to play trailer.
+  * [x] If no internet connectivity show the warning message to user.

 ## Video Walkthrough